MaciekMielnik/MaciekMielnik/README.md

-# Hi 👋 my name is Maciek.
+# Hi :handshake: my name is Maciek.

 ## Software that i'm familiar with: